 We, humans, are social beings.
 There is nothing more soothing than spending quality time with the one you love.
 They may be your parents, siblings, close friends, and life partner.
-And, getting social is also a major method in stress management.
+And, getting social is also a major method for handling your stress well.
 It’s a natural stress reliever.

-I hope that this article on Stress Management clears all your doubt in the mind.
+I hope that this article on How to Handle Stress clears all your doubt in the mind.
 If so, then share this article with the one who needs to address their stress and live a better life.
 Have a stress free life.

 There is more to life than increasing its speed.